-A permanent ambient air quality monitoring station was established at Wairarapa College in Masterton during October 2002.
-The highest air pollution levels in Masterton were recorded during winter with three exceedences of the National Ambient Air Quality Guideline for particulate matter (PM{10}).
+A permanent ambient air quality monitoring station was established at Wairarapa College in Masterton in October 2002.
+The highest air pollution levels in Masterton were recorded during winter with three exceedences of the NES for particulate matter (PM{10}).
 Similar to Wainuiomata, the cause of the high particulate matter concentrations is likely to be emissions from domestic solid fuel fires.